 Icing involves hiding a Smirnoff Ice somewhere a friend will find it, then declaring, “You’ve been Iced!” once found, at which time the victim must take a knee and chug the disgustingly sweet beverage.
 Fun fact: Dustin “Screech Powers” Diamond threatened to murder someone for refusing to participate.

 Other hard-alcohol giants attempted to infiltrate this once-lucrative market.
 Bacardi produced its answer, Silver.
-Skyy Vodka produced “Skyy Blue,” a drink for my freshman-year girlfriend had an affinity.
+Skyy Vodka produced “Skyy Blue,” a drink for which my freshman-year girlfriend had an affinity.
 My first-ever viewing of Pulp Fiction was accompanied with pizza and this sugary drink.

 There was DNA, an “Alcoholic Spring Water,” which I guess was more palatable marketing slogan than “Bigfoot’s Hangover Urine.”